sarahwcqz/holbertonschool-simple_shell/README.md

 It can also be used for basic commands sur as `ls`, `cp`, `rm`, or `pwd`, the latter being both a built-in and a binary command.<br/>
 Here are some of them in action:<br/>
-![Screen capture of our shell's output with various commands](./images/hsh-cmd_test.png) As shown, there is no need to input the path to the desired commands' location, as `PATH` is handled.<br/>
+![Screen capture of our shell's output with various commands](./images/hsh-cmd_test.png)
+<br/>As shown, there is no need to input the path to the desired commands' location, as `PATH` is handled.<br/>

 ## Possible improvements and known bugs
 * The `cd` command has not been implemented at this date.